-This test is known as a behavior test, in which the software tests the internal structure, design and implementation, as well as the user interface and UX of the software under test, which are not known to the tester.
+This test is known as a behavior test, in which the software tests the internal structure, design, and implementation, as well as the user interface and UX of the software under test, which is not known to the tester.
 Black box tests are both functional and non-functional, but most of the time they are functional.
-This testing technique is known as black box testing because the software or product is not known / confirmed to the tester in advance.
+This testing technique is known as black-box testing because the software or product is not known/confirmed to the tester in advance.

 Using this technique of testing to find errors in these mentioned categories: